Blake Swihart: Washington Nationals

 On January 27, 2021, Swihart signed a minor league contract with the Washington Nationals organization that included an invitation to Spring Training.
 In 70 games for the Triple-A Rochester Red Wings, Swihart slashed .198/.299/.339 with 5 home runs and 17 RBI.
 On September 13, 2021, he was released.

 Lexington Legends

 On April 20, 2022, Swihart signed with the Lexington Legends of the Atlantic League of Professional Baseball.
-He was released on September 1, 2022.
+In 53 games, he batted .157/.297/.281 with 4 home runs and 15 RBI.
+Swihart was released by the Legends on September 1.

+Charleston Dirty Birds

+On April 24, 2024, Swihart signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+In four games for Charleston, he went 0-for-7 with six walks.
+On May 3, Swihart was released by the Dirty Birds.

+On May 8, 2024, Swihart signed with the Dorados de Chihuahua of the Mexican League.
+However, he did not appear in a game for the club, and was released on May 31.

 Personal life

-A gifted athlete from a young age, Swihart also won a national wrestling championship at the age of nine.
 His father, Arlan, is a nuclear engineer and played basketball for Southern Illinois University.
 Swihart and his wife, Shelby, were married in 2017.

 Swihart's older brother, Jace, serves in the United States Army.
 He has a younger sister, Kacie.
-Swihart's parents, Carla and Arlan, adopted Romel Jordan, a family friend who came to live with them during high school.
+Swihart's parents, Carla and Arlan, adopted Romell Jordan, a family friend who came to live with them during high school.
 Jordan played running back for the University of New Mexico.
 Jordan died at age 23 in 2019.